What are the contest dates again?

 The players of the game should be able to grab the print out and play, with no preparation beforehand required (or very little at least).
 And above and beyond that, we're looking for set-up that is simple and easy, and few additional props or tools needed beyond paper and pencil.

 We're looking for games that are concise and elegant.
-The directions for play need to fit on two sides of a sheet of paper--and be readable (hence the minimum font size).
+The directions for play need to fit on four sides of a sheet of paper--and be readable (hence the minimum font size).
 Allow for printing margin as well.
 All cards, prompts or other parts of the game need to be included in that area.
 However, what those direction ask you to do need not be simple or short.
-We'd love to see long campaign-style games come from this, as well as brief, punchy games.
+We'd love to see a wide range of games emerge from this format.
+The libretto should be attached at the beginning as a fifth page, with no more than 200 words.

 Is there a prize for winning?